wang-q/nwr/docs/Trichoderma.md

 # 12 RS1.tsv
 # 97 GB1.tsv

-# Calculate the total number of genome assemblies for all species in each file
 for C in RS GB; do
     for N in $(seq 1 1 10); do
         if [ -e "${C}${N}.tsv" ]; then